JannieT/deckserver/README.md

+> This project is now just sample code and is not intended for production use.
+It is not actively maintained.

 # Deck Server

 An app to serve a Markdown file as a slide deck in your browser.
 [Check out the live demo](http://kyk.kiekies.net)